|FACULTY||STAFF||Advisory Board Members|

 Tracey O’Day received her Associates in Applied Science from Luzerne County Community College and her Bachelors of Science in Business Administration from Misericordia University Expressway Program.
 She is a Notary Public and a member of the Pennsylvania Association of Notaries.
 She is currently pursuing her Master’s in Business Administration at Misericordia University.
 Tracey has previously worked at Bear Creek Camp and Mercy Hospital Wilkes-Barre.

 Michelle Donato received a Certificate of Specialization in Medical Office Assistant Management from Luzerne County Community College.
 She worked in the Geisinger Health System for 12 years and as an Employer Service Representative for the Geisinger Health Plan.
-Michelle joined Misericordia University 18 years ago as a Human Resource Assistant.
-She left Misericordia in 1993 to raise her family and rejoined the university 9 years ago.
-Upon her return, she assisted in numerous departments on campus as Support Staff.
+Michelle joined Misericordia University 22 years ago as a Human Resource Assistant.
+She also assisted in numerous departments on campus as a floating Support Staff.
 Michelle joined the Department of Speech-Language Pathology in 2006.
 Michelle is currently pursuing a Degree in Business Management Administration from Misericordia University.
-Michelle plans to graduate in December, 2014, and plans to pursue her MBA following undergraduate studies.
+Michelle plans to graduate in December, 2014.
 Michelle reports to the Chair of the SLP Department and provides support to the speech-language pathology students, faculty, and adjuncts as the Department Administrative Specialist.
 She is the main Event Coordinator for the Misericordia University Speech-Language and Hearing Center’s Exceptional Art: Exceptional Artists event.